verbb/wishlist/docs/developers/events.md

 });
 ```

-### The `afterSaveListType` event
+### The `afterSaveListType` Event
-Plugins can get notified after a list type has been saved.
+The event that is triggered after a list type has been saved.

 ```php
 use verbb\wishlist\events\ListTypeEvent;